Drive sales on autopilot with ecommerce-focused features

 Why choose it?

-Choose this plugin if Mailchimp already runs your email campaigns and you want WordPress visitors to join lists seamlessly.
-You’re looking for integration, not another email platform.
+Choose this WordPress email marketing plugin if Mailchimp already runs your campaigns and you want WordPress visitors to join lists with minimal friction.
+You’re looking for a connector, not another email platform.

 Features

-20 form plugins gain Mailchimp powers instantly — Gravity Forms, Ninja Forms, WPForms, and others display opt-in checkboxes that sync subscribers in real-time.
+20 form plugins gain Mailchimp powers immediately.
+Gravity Forms, Ninja Forms, WPForms, and others display opt-in checkboxes that sync subscribers in real-time.

 WooCommerce integration goes deeper, sending order details to Mailchimp for revenue attribution.